 Executive Vice President / Assistant General Manager

-A native of San Juan, Puerto Rico, Romero begins his 14th year in the Red Sox organization in 2019.
+A native of San Juan, Puerto Rico, 2020 will mark Romero’s 15th year in the Red Sox organization.

 Romero started his tenure with the club in February 2006 as an Assistant in International and Professional scouting.
 He spent four seasons working as the club’s Director of International Scouting from 2012-15.
 He has also worked for the Red Sox as Coordinator and Assistant Director of Latin American operations, and Assistant Director of Latin American Operations/International Scouting.